bhavykhatri/bhavykhatri.github.io/_tabs/about.md

 toc: true
 ---

-> Don't go ahead with the mindset of "code it", instead have "solve it" attitude.
+> Have "solve it" attitude not "code it".

 Hi 👋,
 # Who am I?